Section 1: Access to Library Services

 2)(a) if a sworn law enforcement officer states there is probable cause to believe there is imminent danger that someone will be physically harmed and that it is impractical to secure a court order as a result of an emergency;

 (b) the sworn officer making such a claim completes and signs a form (attached hereto as Exhibit B) acknowledging declaration of said emergency and acknowledging receipt of the information requested from the Library; and

 (c) the information released under signature of a sworn law enforcement officer will be limited to identifying a suspect, witness, or victim of a crime and will not include disclosure of registration or circulation records that indicate materials borrowed, resources reviewed or services used at the Library.

-In the event that a request or demand for registration, circulation or other records is made to the Library, the request or demand and/or the person so requesting or demanding will be immediately referred to the Library Director or Librarian in Charge.
+In the event that a request or demand for registration, circulation or other records is made to the Library, the request or demand and/or the person so requesting or demanding will be immediately referred to the Library Director or Manager in Charge.

 It must be further noted that Section 21.5 of the U.S.A.
 PATRIOT ACT provides federal law enforcement officers with the ability to obtain a search warrant to gain access to certain library records on the basis that the officer believes that the records sought may be related to an ongoing investigation related to terrorism or intelligence activities.

 The U.S.A.
 PATRIOT ACT prohibits libraries or librarians served with a search warrant under FISA (Foreign Intelligence Source Act) rules from disclosing the existence of the warrant or the fact that records were produced as a result of the warrant, under penalty of law.
 In other words, a patron cannot be informed that his/her records were given to a federal agent or that the patron is the subject of any federal investigation.